gregoriusgrd/restaurant-menu/README.md

 # Restaurant Menu Final Project 🍽️
 This is my final project for The Origins I: HTML on Codédex.
 Instead of a restaurant menu, I made a Cafe Menu and added custom styling with style.css.
-All project requirements below have been completed!

 ## Requirements 📋: